carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 This function returns the nonnegative square root of the specified value.
-If the value is less than negative zero, a floating point exception occurs and the return value is architecture specific.
+If the value is less than negative zero, a floating-point exception occurs and the return value is architecture specific.